Luisa Capetillo: Education

 Capetillo viewed education as being essential to human liberation, allowing people to unlearn harmful ideas they received from society.
 In one essay from Ensayos libertarios, Capetillo argues for universal education without class or gender distinctions.
 She also advocated specifically for women's education.
 In her view, women's education would bring greater financial and intellectual independence.
 She believed that women's education should include the arts, sciences, and humanities, as well as discussion of women's sexual desires.

+Health and hygiene

+In the collection Influencia de las ideas modernas, Capetillo recommends various health and personal hygiene practices.
+These include exercise, daily baths, and Eastern-inspired meditation.
+She also advocates for moderation in drinking and smoking, as well as a vegetarian diet.
+At her New York boarding house, she served vegetarian food.